arakotom/mars_domain_adaptation/README.md

 	https://figshare.com/articles/visda-train0411_npz/11865915

-## Some latent features obtained on the VisDA 3-class problem
+## Some latent features obtained on the VisDA 3-class problem using agglomerative clustering
 ##### after training on the source domain only
 ![BEFORE](images/figuretsne-clus-setting2-before.png)
 ##### after adaptation